huggingface/optimum-habana/README.md

 `pip install optimum[habana]`

-Optimum Habana is a fast-moving project, and you may want to install from source:
+Optimum Habana is a fast-moving project, and you may want to install it from source:

 `pip install git+https://github.com/huggingface/optimum-habana.git`